dacodekid/dacodekid.com/content/gist/business-analysis/glossary.md

 ### Business Process Modeling (BPM)

 Business Process Modeling involves the graphical representation of business processes to understand, analyze, and optimize them.
-BPM uses various notations like Business Process Model and Notation (BPMN) to depict the sequence of activities, roles, and flow of data.
-In business analysis, BPM is an essential tool for documenting As-Is and To-Be processes, enabling gap analysis and solution design.
+BPM uses various notations like ==Business Process Model and Notation (BPMN)== to depict the sequence of activities, roles, and flow of data.
+In business analysis, BPM is an ==essential tool for documenting As-Is and To-Be processes, enabling gap analysis and solution design==.

 ### Business Requirement